backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Database

-Interacting with databases inside your plugin is something that is quite common, and we provide a `PluginDatabaseManager` part of the core services that you can get `knex` client hooked up to your database which is configured in `app-config.yaml`.
+This service lets your plugins get a `knex` client hooked up to a database which is configured in your `app-config` YAML files, for your persistence needs.

-If there's no config provided in `backend.database` then you will automatically get a simple in memory `sqlite3` client for your plugin.
+If there's no config provided in `backend.database` then you will automatically get a simple in-memory SQLite 3 database for your plugin whose contents will be lost when the service restarts.

-These `PluginDatabaseManager`s are scoped per plugin too, so that table names do not conflict across plugins either.
+This service is scoped per plugin too, so that table names do not conflict across plugins.

 ### Using the service

-The following example shows how to get a `PluginDatabaseManager` in your `example` backend plugin and get a `client` for interacting with the database and running some migrations from a `migrationsDir` for your plugin.
+The following example shows how to get access to the database service in your `example` backend plugin and getting a client for interacting with the database.
+It also runs some migrations from a certain directory for your plugin.

 ```ts
 import {